Empathy VS. Authoritarianism: Striking A Balance In Effective Leadership

 Authoritarian leaders, on the other hand, prioritise control and authority.
 They make all the decisions and expect employees to follow their orders without question.
 They may use fear, intimidation, or punishment to maintain their authority and ensure compliance.
 They focus on efficiency, productivity, and achieving specific goals.

-While both styles of leadership have their advantages and disadvantages, it is important to note that empathy and authoritarianism are not mutually exclusive.
-Effective leadership requires a balance between these two approaches, depending on the situation and the needs of the organisation.
+While both leadership styles have advantages and disadvantages, empathy and authoritarianism are not mutually exclusive.
+Effective leadership requires a balance between these two approaches, depending on the situation and the organisation's needs.

 The Empathetic-Authoritarian Spectrum